Pršetinci

 Pršetinci ([pəɾˈʃeːtintsi]) is a settlement in the Slovene Hills (Slovenske gorice) in the Municipality of Sveti Tomaž in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Drava Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Drava Statistical Region.

 There is a chapel at the crossroads at the centre of the village, dating to 1885.
 A chapel-shrine stands in the northern part of the village and was built in 1922.